 That headache might not be the result of last night's glass of wine, and that stiff neck might not be down to a bad night's sleep.
 These are both signs that you might need some serious stress management.

-The good news is that you can ease these aches and pains and the source of stress with simple exercise.
+The good news is that you can ease these aches and pains with simple relaxation techniques for stress in the form of different body exercises.

 Why does stress cause physical symptoms?